-SmithAmundsen’s Data Privacy, Security & Litigation Practice Group is comprised of powerhouse litigators and business attorneys who defend businesses in high stakes situations from class action lawsuits grounded in alleged violations of federal, state and local statutes to claims of breach within the healthcare industry or alleged failure to comply with HIPAA and HITECH - to everything in-between.
+Our team also defends businesses in high stakes situations, from class action lawsuits grounded in alleged violations of federal, state and local statutes, to claims of breach within the healthcare industry, and alleged failure to comply with HIPAA and HITECH.

 - Revision and implementation of a record retention program for multi-state nursing, rehabilitation, and retirement facility.
 This work consisted of creating a record retention program for multiple facilities across twelve states.
 The facilities operated by the company maintained different types of electronic medical records and were subject to different state laws, and therefore, our team developed a record retention program that applied to all facilities, across all states.